Making disks available on your own machine

 /etc/auto.home

-add a line according to the used protocol, the content of which is derived from fstab lines for the given protocol:
+according to the protocol used, the content of which is derived from the fstab lines for that protocol:

 /data/login

-only the path to the remote volume will be different: in the case of Samba, it will be
+the path to the remote volume will be different: in case of Samba it will be

 //home.fi.muni.cz/data-login